Smoke and Mirrors

-“And just so we’re clear,” he said to her, “Desire is not the same as Gratification, and it doesn’t even have to be directed towards me.
+“And just so we’re clear,” he said to her, “Desire is not to be confused with Gratification, and it doesn’t even have to be Desire directed towards me.
 Maseo makes it sound like I’m an incubus.”

 Madeline didn’t even bother to ask why he didn’t tell her.
 It was obvious that even though he rescued her, and was now stuck with her for the time being, he was under no obligation to confide in her.
 Especially with that sort of information.
 But it did make sense.
-He offered her a safe haven, and she apparently fed him, as weird as the situation was.
+He offered her a safe haven, and she fed him, as weird as it sounded.

 “Soooo, not performing tonight?”
 Levi asked Maseo, changing the subject.

 “Not tonight,” Maseo answered.
 “Although Michael couldn’t stop himself from playing DJ, which means Gwen is floating around here somewhere too.
 I thought it would be nice to hang out without interruptions.
 Can I get either of you anything to drink?”